 Meanwhile, the use of ads that are intensely targeted to “passionate interest groups” is long past-due.
 By one count, Americans are subjected to 3,000 commercial messages daily—most of which, such as billboards, occur randomly.
 A study by Yankelovich Partners found that two-thirds of Americans feel “constantly bombarded” by ads and nearly as many respondents felt that these ads have little or no relevance to them.

 The competition among entertainment delivery platforms has intensified.
-Satellite radio delivery of subscription-based music and talk programming has reached more than 23 million subscribers at Sirius XM.
+Satellite radio delivery of subscription-based music and talk programming has reached 26 million subscribers at Sirius XM.
 Telecommunications companies such as AT&T are now delivering television programming to the home via telephone wires, battling cable and satellite TV firms for market share.
 Millions of cellphone owners are subscribing to mobile video, enabling them to watch news, entertainment and sports on color cellphone screens.

 Today, electronic offerings such as DVDs, digital video recorders (DVRs), video-on-demand (VOD) and MP3 players have vastly altered the way consumers enjoy entertainment.
 People watch and listen according to their own desires and whims.
 Miss the finale to a favorite television show?
 Rent or buy it online, or record it to watch later.
 Interested in only one track from a recording artist’s new CD?
 Buy and download just the one song via the Internet at iTunes.
 Love a prime-time drama on a major network but hate commercials?
 Record the show while ignoring the commercials with a DVR.